Back Send feedback to ilkka.kuivanen@me.com

 Second iteration got some minor adjustments before deploying to the public domain.
 The changes include:

-On top of application changes I spent sime time hardening the nginx configs and adjusting scripts for deployment.
+On top of application changes I spent some time hardening the nginx configs and adjusting scripts for deployment.

 Below is the deployed version in light and dark.